 Moreover, the EU maintains two important Common Security and Defence Policy missions in Palestine: the EU Police and Rule of Law Mission for the Palestinian Territories (EUPOL COPPS) and the mostly dormant EU Border Assistance Mission for the Rafah Crossing Point (EUBAM Rafah).
 The EU could expand these missions to support the resumption of PA governance functions and border controls in Gaza.

 There is an urgent need for projects that can quickly help stabilise Gaza.
 Yet any international effort there that focuses only on humanitarian, financial, or economic issues while neglecting political factors will prove unsustainable in the long term.

-As the UN’s past failures and current frustrations show, several factors that are essentially political in nature will continue to stymie such initiatives.
+As past failures and current frustrations show, several factors that are essentially political in nature will continue to stymie such initiatives.
 In promoting a package of exclusively economic and humanitarian projects that leave politics at the door, foreign donors risk forgetting the lessons of recent decades.

 International donors’ reluctance to confront Israeli restrictions head on has limited successive economic initiatives.
-For instance, the 2004-2005 World Bank plan that US economist James Wolfensohn championed ran aground due to Israel’s unwillingness to lift its restrictions and implement the 2005 Agreement on Movement Access (AMA).
-Similarly, within the West Bank economic and state-building model, an unwillingness to challenge Israeli restrictions has in the past two decades created a Gazan economy that is heavily dependent on aid and is now faltering.
+For instance, the 2004-2005 World Bank plan that US economist James Wolfensohn championed ran aground due to Israel’s unwillingness to lift its restrictions and implement the 2005 Agreement on Movement and Access (AMA).
+Similarly, within the West Bank economic and state-building model, an unwillingness to challenge Israeli restrictions has in the past two decades created an economy that is heavily dependent on aid and is now faltering.